deeplearning4j/deeplearning4j/quickstart.md

 =========================================

 Include an nd4j backend here:

  <dependency>
    <groupId>org.nd4j</groupId>
    <artifactId>nd4j-$BACKEND_OF_YOUR_CHOICE</artifactId>
    <version>${nd4j.version}</version>
  </dependency>

-THe possible backends right now are:
+The possible backends right now are:

     nd4j-jcublas-${YOUR_CUDA_VERSION} (Ensure cuda is properly setup in your LD_LIBRARY_PATH) nd4j-jblas (For linux, install blas/gfortran, osx is already setup,for windows, setup the mingw blas libraries on your path)